vaibhavkapase1302/AWS-DeepRacer-ML/README.md

 # ML:
 What is machine learning?
 Common techniques in machine learning:
-1) Supervised learning
+1) Supervised learning: Labeled Data
-2) Unsupervised learning
+2) Unsupervised learning: Unlabeled Data
 3) Reinforcement learning

 Machine learning (ML) is a modern software development technique, and a type of artificial intelligence (AI), that enables computers to solve problems by using examples of real-world data.